AdobeDocs/commerce-admin.en/help/stores-purchase/delivery.md

 ## Basic delivery methods

-Adobe Commerce and Magento Open Source support a wide range of delivery methods, as well as shipping carriers.
+Adobe Commerce and Magento Open Source support a wide range of delivery methods, and shipping carriers.
 There are some basic delivery methods that do not require an account with a third-party provider:

 * [Free Shipping](shipping-free.md)